 NOTE: Blacksmithing Classes are very interactive and involve significant physical activity.
-Please make sure to wear close-toed sneakers or boots, jeans and a cotton t-shirt.
-Do NOT wear flip-flops, open toed shoes or highly flammable clothing.
+Please make sure to wear boots, sneakers, or other shoes that cover your entire foot, jeans or other pants that cover your entire leg, and a cotton t-shirt.
+Do NOT wear flip-flops, open toed shoes, yoga/sweatpants, leggings or highly flammable clothing.
 If you any have concerns with your vision, hearing, hand dexterity or mental health please contact Arc + Flame Center at 585-349-7110 before signing up for this class.
 We want to ensure the best possible class experience for all of our students!

 Click below to view details on specific projects: (The list below contains examples of various topics offered, however each class focuses on only one.
 Each available class date will specify the corresponding project.)